rotimijoseph/students-and-subjects/README.md

 ## **Features**

-Each feature corresponds to Tasks 1 to 4 that were set in the practical assessment.
+Each feature corresponds to tasks 1 to 4 that were set in the practical assessment.

 1. **View designs for a relational database**: Had this project been connected to a database, these designs show you how it would occur.
 2. **View a list of students**: Users can access a page, via the navigation bar, that displays a list of students
-3. **Create a new student account**: Users can create a new student account by providing necessary information which includes; title, name, email, date of birth and up to 2 subjects.
+3. **Create a new student account**: Users can create a new student account by providing necessary information which includes; title (from a select menu), name, email, date of birth (using a datepicker) and up to 2 subjects.
 The application performs client-side validation.
 4. **Browse university courses**: Users can view a list of university courses.
 However, due to a known issue, clicking on a course link currently does not redirect to a detailed course page.

 ## **Technologies Used**